Vocaldente: Workshop

-In the last few years, vocaldente has dedicated its time more and more to pedagogical work with children, teens, and adults, individuals and ensembles, school classes and choirs.
-With alumni from the Hochschule für Musik, Theater, und Medien Hannover, the Hochschule für Musik und Theater Leipzig, as well as the Universität Hildesheim in the fields of High School instruction for music, culture, as well as vocal pedagogy in their own field, vocaldente has collected valuable experience among the musically motivated.
+In the last few years, vocaldente has dedicated more time to pedagogical work with children, teens, and adults, individuals and ensembles, school classes and choirs.
+They have partnered with alumni from the Hochschule für Musik, Theater, und Medien Hannover, the Hochschule für Musik und Theater Leipzig, and Universität Hildesheim in the fields of High School instruction for music, culture.

-The internationally acclaimed, professional vocal ensemble represents as the Godparent for the natural art of creating music: singing in a group without amplification or technological tricks – to work solely with the sound of one's own voice.
+The professional vocal ensemble represents a major interest in the natural art of creating music: singing in a group without amplification or technological tricks – working solely with the sound of human voices.

-vocaldente has, over the past few years, developed different concepts for workshops based on various themes such as voice, vocal sound, phrasing, breath technique, group- and choir singing, rhythm and voice, instrumental imitation, mouth percussion, intonation, blending, groove, staging/stagecraft, presentation, microphones, and marketing.
-The emphasis of these hands-on courses lies, respective of the workshop group, in the basic goals, such as the discovery of the voice as an instrument, singing together as an ensemble, up to complex material like layered patterns, group sound, and polishing the performance art.
+vocaldente has, over the past few years, developed different concepts for workshops based on various themes such as voice, vocal sound, phrasing, breath technique, group and choir singing, rhythm and voice, instrumental imitation, mouth percussion, intonation, blending, groove, staging/stagecraft, presentation, microphones, and marketing.
+The emphasis of these hands-on courses lies, depending on the workshop group, from the basic goals, such as the discovery of the voice as an instrument, singing together as an ensemble, up to complex material like layered patterns, group sound, and polishing the performance art.